 Lanzrein is the two-time recipient of the prestigious Kiefer Hablitzel Prize in Music awarded by the Association of Swiss Musicians (Switzerland) and has toured Europe, Asia, and the U.S.A.
 His passion for the art song has led him to appearances at the Rheingau Musikfestival (Germany), the Aimez Vous Brahms festival (Switzerland), the Verbier Festival (Switzerland), and in the Wednesday at One series at Lincoln Center’s Alice Tully Hall in New York.

-Lanzrein is currently visiting faculty at The Tianjin Juilliard School and an Associate Professor of Voice and Coordinator of the Graduate Voice Performance Program at the Soochow University School of Music in Suzhou, China.
-He also serves on the voice faculty at the iSING!
-Suzhou, International Young Artist Festival.
-Previously he taught at DePauw University School of Music and the University of North Carolina at Chapel Hill in the U.S. He is on the artist faculty of the Sulzbach-Rosenberg International Music Festival in Germany.
-As an adjudicator, he has served at events of the National Association of Teachers of Singing, the Classical Singers Vocal Competition in the U.S., and at the Hong Kong Schools Music Competition in Hong Kong.
-He is an author of The Singer’s Guide to German Diction, published by Oxford University Press.
+Lanzrein is currently serving as a visiting faculty member at The Tianjin Juilliard School and as Associate Professor at the School of Music, The Chinese University of Hong Kong, Shenzhen, China.
+Previously he held positions at the Soochow University School of Music in Suzhou, China, DePauw University School of Music, and the University of North Carolina at Chapel Hill in the U.S. He also served on the voice faculty at the iSING!
+Suzhou, International Young Artist Festival, and the artist faculty of the Sulzbach-Rosenberg International Music Festival in Germany.
+As an adjudicator, he has been invited to events of the National Association of Teachers of Singing, the Classical Singers Vocal Competition in the U.S., and at the Hong Kong Schools Music Competition in Hong Kong.
+He is an author of The Singer’s Guide to German Diction, published by Oxford University Press in 2018.

 Lanzrein holds degrees from the Konservatorium für Musik und Theater Bern (Switzarland), an Artist Diploma from Oberlin College, bachelor’s and master’s degrees from The Juilliard School, New York (U.S.A.), and a Doctor of Musical Arts degree from State University of New York in Stony Brook (U.S.A.).
 He has studied and participated in international master classes with Brigitte Fassbaender, Peter Schreier, Warren Jones, Richard Miller, W. Stephen Smith, and Elisabeth Glauser.